Dollar steadies after week of falls

 Fed chair Jerome Powell also signalled at an economic forum on Thursday that the central bank plans to keep monetary policy super-easy.

-The Australian and New Zealand dollars were among the currencies to lose ground and were both down around 0.5% on the day against the dollar.
+Sterling fell half a percent in early trading and was last down 0.1%.

-Analysts at MUFG said in a note the moves had no clear macro trigger, but a financial stability report from Australia’s central bank indicating it would refrain from monetary policy action to tackle growing lending risk may have pressured the Aussie.
+The Australian dollar also fell as much as 0.9%, before paring its losses and was last down a quarter of a percent.

-Sterling was also on track for its biggest weekly loss of the year and was down around a fifth of a percent on the day.
+Analysts at MUFG said in a note the move had no clear macro trigger, but a financial stability report from Australia’s central bank indicating it would refrain from monetary policy action to tackle growing lending risk may have pressured the currency.

-Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore; editing by Barbara Lewis
+Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore and Dhara Ranasinghe in London; editing by Barbara Lewis and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.